 Yes, here in the middle of suburban Palo Alto, we have a Farm.
 It is complete with animals (chickens, sheep, goats, and now bees), a small orchard, an indigenous plant and pond area, and extensive gardens.
 Through the Farm, our Outdoor Classroom, we are able to integrate classroom curriculum, especially in science and social studies.
-Our Farm and Science teachers work with all of our students on a regular basis.
-The Farm is also the center for our opening and closing ceremonies each year, as well as our fall Harvest Festival, and is an integral part of our grade-level simulations.
+Our Farm instructors work with all of our students on a regular basis.
+The Farm is also the center for our opening and closing ceremonies each year, as well as our fall Harvest Festival, and is an integral part of our culminating activities.
 It is an important, unique part of the Ohlone experience.

 The main focus of the Ohlone experience, though, lies in the classrooms.
 Each one is a community unto itself.
 Each teacher is skilled at creating an emotionally safe environment for students while also providing stimulating curriculum.
 One of our values is to help students to focus on their own growth rather than to compete with or compare themselves to others.
 This is one reason why we don't have grades.
 We do an abundance of on-going, meaningful assessment, and our focus remains on the growth of each and every student.
 Our goal is to create a rigorous program appropriate for each student and to help each student make at least one year's worth of progress each school year.
 We try to create a love of learning and to model lifelong learning in a variety of ways.